 By Carol Topp, CPA

 If you are a homeschool parent, have you ever considered starting a business using what you’ve learned by homeschooling?
-Here are some business ideas that use your experience as a homeschool parent.
+There are many reasons to start a home-based business including spending more time with your children.
+Here are some home based business ideas that use your experience as a homeschool parent.

 Many homeschool parents find they are qualified to become private tutors earning money from tutoring math, reading, or foreign languages.
 My friend Cynthia tutors Spanish to individuals and small groups of students.
 She has also been hired to teach Spanish at several homeschool co-ops.
 Katie tutors online with Tutor.com in the evenings after her children are in bed.
 She could earn more with face-to-face tutoring, but the online model fits better with her schedule.